Dimeiza/BeatEditor_ForBoxVR/doc/manual.md

 #### 4. check a result of segment setting.

-* If you finished setting energyLevel, let'ss check result, [play music in BeatEditor.](#3-play-track-data)
+* If you finished setting energyLevel, let's check result, [play music in BeatEditor.](#3-play-track-data)

 ### 2. Adjust beatLength for irregular time signature